—» Home

 keydown(KEY)

-Returns 1 if KEY is pressed, else 0.
+Returns 1 if KEY is currently pressed down, else 0.

 Valid values for KEY are: